-To enter the program a student must normally have completed the required sequence necessary for entry into the advance literature courses of her major program.
+To enter the program, a student must normally have completed the required sequence necessary for entry into the advance literature courses of her major program.
 This varies from language to language; students should consult the chair.
 Each student, after consultation with the chair, chooses an adviser from one of her two fields of concentration in a language.
 This adviser guides her in developing a sequence of courses appropriate for her goals in the major.
-All students are required to take:

-Three courses from each of two literary traditions studied in the original languages.
-Foreign literature courses must be beyond the introductory level.
+- Six Courses = Three (3) courses in each of two (2) distinct literary traditions* studied in the original language

-Students who wish to major in Comparative Literature, but who for valid reasons wish to pursue a program at variance with the above model, should consult the director.
+Students who wish to major in Comparative Literature, but who for valid reasons wish to pursue a program at variance with the above model, should consult the Chair.

 If you plan on spending part or all of junior year abroad, plan to take the “Introduction to Comparative Literature” (CPLT BC3001) during the second semester of your sophomore year.
 This means contacting the director of Comparative Literature program during the first semester of your sophomore year.
 If you have further questions regarding studying abroad, the Senior Thesis process and its parts, please contact the Chair of Comparative Literature.